priankagopi/starter-hugo-academic/content/authors/admin/_index.md

 Beyond the world of data, I'm also an avid artist, finding inspiration in blending creativity with analytics.
 I look forward to bringing this unique blend of skills to contribute to innovative projects and a community that values both artistry and data-driven insights.

-Words I live by Keep Learning and Growing.
+Words I live by: **Keep Learning and Growing.
 Be Kind and Helpful.
-Always Create Value.
+Always Create Value.**

-Currently, I am open to exciting internship/full-time roles in Software Engineering/Data Science and Engineering and would love to hear more about it.
-If you're passionate about data and related areas, don't hesitate to connect.
+Currently, I am open to exciting internship/full-time roles in Software Engineering and Data Science, and would love to hear more about it.
+If you're passionate about data or related areas, don't hesitate to connect.
 I'm always up for engaging conversations and the chance to learn from fellow data enthusiasts.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/priyanka_gopi_resume.pdf" "newtab" >}}Download{{< /staticref >}} my resume.